 EMS: Academic advisors are assigned once the schedule is created.
 They will contact you within the first two weeks of school, and you can make arrangements to meet at that time.

 HS: The normal procedure begins at the end of August when academic advisors return, review files, and make assignments.
-During the orientation process, you will be given the name of your child’s academic advisor and there is a New Parent Dinner for the specific purpose of beginning conversations with the academic advisor.
+During the orientation process, you will be given the name of your child’s academic advisor.
 If you are unable to attend the orientation events, you can expect communication from your child’s academic advisor during the first two weeks of school.
 You should feel free to subsequently contact your child’s academic advisor at any time.

 When can I meet my child’s teachers?

 Conferences with teachers are scheduled twice each year, at Parents' Days held in the fall and spring.
 There are other less formal opportunities to meet at school events.

 How do I get regular updates about how my child is doing in class?